Career Timeline

 Jacob began his professional career as the co-founder of

-would become one of the internet's most influential creative
+Threadless, which would become one of the internet‘s most influential

-communities—Threadless.
-The site pioneered crowdsourced ecommerce by inviting users to
+creative communities.
+The site pioneered crowdsourced ecommerce by

-submit and vote on T-shirt designs, creating a new model for
+inviting users to submit and vote on T-shirt designs, creating a new

 Extratasty